 Women Build Project

-In June 2023, Habitat for Humanity of Summit County is starting it’s first full Women Build project since 2011.
-Future homeowner, Ashley is building her home with us in the Rolling Acres Neighborhood.
+Habitat for Humanity of Summit County is excited to start it’s 2025 Women Build project.
+Future homeowner, Laura is building her home with us in Barberton.
 Our goal is to have this home built and funded entirely by passionate women that want to help build stronger, safer communities in Summit County.

-Donate $100 to sponsor a wall panel in Ashley’s home.
-Your volunteer group will come decorate a wall panel with paint pens, stickers, writings, scripture… any blessings you want to leave for Ashley!
+Donate $100 to sponsor a wall panel in Laura’s home.
+Your volunteer group will come decorate a wall panel with paint pens, stickers, writings, scripture… any blessings you want to leave for Laura!
 These special walls will be a part of her home for generations to come.
-This is a great opportunity for women who aren’t able to participate on the construction site but who are still looking for way to to support Ashley in her journey to achieving homeownership.
+This is a great opportunity for women who aren’t able to participate on the construction site but who are still looking for way to to support Laura in her journey to achieving homeownership.

 Build With Us